gminato/gminato/README.md

 * ✉️  You can contact me at [harshit.3851@gmail.com](mailto:harshit.3851@gmail.com)
 * 🧠  I'm learning Go
 * 🤝  I'm open to collaborating on interesting projects
-* ⚡  I have a CS background, but most of the credit goes to Google and Stack Overflow xD
+* ⚡  I have a CS background, but most of the credit goes to the awesome tech community over the internet.

 <a href="https://www.twitter.com/yellowflash_dev" target="_blank" rel="noreferrer"><img
 src="https://img.shields.io/twitter/follow/yellowflash_dev?logo=twitter&style=for-the-badge&color=0891b2&labelColor=171717"